 We recognize four HR core competencies when it comes to the base of the T-shaped HR professional.
-These include data driven, business acumen, digital integration, and people’s advocate.
+These include data driven, business acumen, digital proficiency, and people’s advocate.

 We defined each of the four competencies in our HR competency model:

-- Data driven, also known as evidence-based, is the ability to read, apply, create, and communicate data into valuable information to influence decision-making processes.
+- Data driven is the ability to read, apply, create, translate and communicate data to influence business decision-making and action.

-- Business acumen, also known as business savvy or business sense, is the ability to translate the organization’s purpose, mission, goals, and business context into strategy, positioning HR policies and activities to best serve the organization’s interests.
+- Business acumen, also known as business savvy or business sense, is the ability to understand external trends, apply insights to business strategy, and align HR in an impactful, customer-focused way.

 To be relevant, competencies need to guide our behaviors.
 Let’s take a closer look at how this works.

-The first core competency is data driven.
-Data driven consists of two dimensions.
+The first core competency is data literacy.
+Data literacy consists of two dimensions.
 Data literacy involves reading and applying data, metrics, and KPIs, and analytics translation is about translating people analytics insights into actions.

 Take the dimension ‘applying data’.
 Someone with elementary proficiency struggles to make sense of data as displayed on a report or a dashboard.
 The more advanced, intermediate performer turns data into information on a regular basis within their own HR specialization.
 However, the proficient performer continuously turns data into value-adding information through diagnostic analysis based on different data sources.

 This framework helps map individual and group performance on a competency scale with three levels of performance.
 The behavioral cues help accurately identify the proficiency level for each dimension.
 It makes for a useful tool to identify skill gaps, use it for personal development purposes or as a performance management benchmark.